 Looking for easy healthy meals?
 Think soup!
 These top vegetarian soup recipes are seriously satisfying for eaters of all kinds.

-When it comes to eating your veggies: soup is one of the easiest ways to do it!
-Hi, we’re Sonja and Alex, vegetarian cookbook authors and soup addicts.
-Soups are what we always tell people to make when they ask about how to eat lots of veggies.
+What’s the best way to eat lots of veggies?
+Soup!
 Why?
 Soups are easy to make, and they make those nutrient-packed vegetables taste so delicious that you can’t stop eating them.
 I mean, which would you choose: carrot stick or classic chili?
 Yeah, that’s what we thought.

-Here, we’ve made a collection of all of our favorite vegetarian soup recipes.
-And let us warn you: we’re obsessed with infusing big flavor into humble vegetables.
-It is, in fact, our job.
-And we take it very seriously!
+So without further ado, here are our top favorite vegetarian soup recipes!
+Let us warn you: we’re obsessed with infusing big flavor into humble vegetables.
 Each of these vegetarian soup recipes have been carefully tested and seriously enjoyed before they get to your table.
 So we can guarantee: you’re going to love them.
+PS want vegan?
+Go to 25 Best Vegan Soup Recipes.

-This vegetarian tortilla soup is one of our top recommendations for soup recipes!
+This vegetarian tortilla soup is at the top for good reason!
 It has the most savory, zesty broth flavor that you'd think had to simmer all day: but it takes only 30 minutes.
 The secret?
 A touch of canned adobo sauce, which brings nuanced flavor without the heat.
 Add to that bell peppers, black beans, corn and onion, and top it with crunchy tortilla strips.
 It's a winner with everyone we've served it to—hands down.

 There’s something about potato corn chowder that makes it work both in the heat of summer and on cozy fall days, too.
 This one is our best ever corn chowder recipe, if we must say ourselves.
 It’s based on a vegan corn chowder recipe from our cookbook, Pretty Simple Cooking.
 But for this one we wanted to try a classic corn chowder: with milk and butter!
 It turned out seriously creamy, with a savory, salty, and sweet flavor from simmering the corn cobs directly in the pot.